Zohre Esmaeli: Early years

-Zohre Esmaeli was born on July 1, 1985 in Kabul, the youngest of seven children.
+Zohre Esmaeli was born on July 1, 1985, in Kabul, the youngest of seven children.
 Her mother, who was her father's second wife, died in a traffic accident when she was two years old.
 She was raised by her dad's first wife and has four brothers and two sisters.
 Like her sisters, as a girl, she could not attend a public school, but after pleading with her father he agreed to her being home schooled by private tutors.

 Escape from Afghanistan

 When Esmaeli was thirteen years old, her parents sold all their belongings and decided to leave Afghanistan to escape from the war and the Taliban regime.
 Her father left Kabul with three of his children and his second wife on the load bed of a truck.
 They paid a Russian people smuggling gang to bring them to Germany to join her brothers who already lived there.
 Their difficult and 10000 km long journey took six months, via Iran, Kazakhstan, Russia, Ukraine, and the Czech Republic, but in 1999, they finally crossed the border to Bavaria.
 During the dangerous journey with long wintry walks through woods, and rides hidden in train waggons and car boots, Zohre Esmaili nearly drowned crossing a border river in Slovakia.
-The family were imprisoned for several days in the Ukraine where Esmaili became seriously ill due to malnutrition and bad hygienic conditions.
+The family were imprisoned for several days in Ukraine where Esmaili became seriously ill due to malnutrition and bad hygienic conditions.
 After arriving in Germany, the family first stayed in three asylum seekers' hostels in Darmstadt, Schwalbach, and Calden, before moving to their own flat in Vellmar near Kassel.